-Under section 21 of the Local Government (Rating) Act 2002, the Council is limited to setting fixed charges:
+Under section 21 of the Local Government (Rating) Act 2002, the Council is limited to setting fixed charges excluding charges for water and sewer at no greater than 30% of the total revenue from all rates sought by the Council;

-- excluding charges for water and sewer, at no greater than 30% of the total revenue from all rates sought by the Council. - excluding water and sewer charges, as a percentage of the total rates amount to 17.90%.
-Accordingly, the Mackenzie District Council has complied with section 21 of the Local Government (Rating) Act 2002.
+• excluding water and sewer charges, as a percentage of the total rates amount to 21.59%.

-DEFINITION OF A SEPARATELY USED OR INHABITED PART OF A RATING UNIT (SUIP)
+DEFINITION OF SEPARATELY USED OR INHABITED PARTS (SUIPS) OF A RATING UNIT

-Where uniform annual general charges and targeted rates are calculated on each separately used or inhabited part of a rating unit, the following definition will apply:
+Where uniform annual general charges and targeted rates are calculated on each separately used or inhabited part (SUIP) of a rating unit, the following definition will apply:

-A separately used or occupied part of a rating unit includes any part of a rating unit that it used or occupied by any person, other than the ratepayers, having a right to use or inhabit that part by virtue of a tenancy, lease, licence, or other agreement, or any part or parts of a rating unit that are used or occupied by the ratepayers for more than one single use.
-For the purposes of this policy, vacant land is defined as "used".
+A separately used or occupied part of a rating unit includes any part of a rating unit that is used or occupied by any person, other than the ratepayers, having a right to use or inhabit that part by virtue of a tenancy, lease, licence, or other agreement, or any part or parts of a rating unit that are used or occupied by the ratepayers for more than one single use.
+For the purposes of this definition, vacant land is defined as "used".